Willie-Conway/Meta-Frontend-Capstone-Project/README.md

 - [Acknowledgements](#acknowledgements)

 ## Project Overview📁
-Welcome to the **💻Little Lemon Reservation System**! 🎉 This project is a modern, responsive web application designed to enhance the table reservation experience for the 🍋Little Lemon restaurant.
+Welcome to the **🍽️Little Lemon Reservation System**! 🎉 This project is a modern, responsive web application designed to enhance the table reservation experience for the 🍋Little Lemon restaurant.
 The goal is to improve user interaction and satisfaction by addressing the negative feedback regarding the previous 📰reservation functionality.

 ## Project Scenario📁
 The owners of 🍋Little Lemon received feedback that users found the table reservation process confusing and unsatisfactory.
 As a `front-end developer`, your task was to create a user-friendly interface that simplifies the reservation process while maintaining the restaurant's brand identity.